How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Results

-Given the amount of deformation in the maximally deformed cell as a function of time, we next apply that same deformation rate to a model cell nucleus.
-We can then measure the displacement of the chromatin monomers.
-We can do so for the same initial chromatin configuration, though changing the number of chromatin crosslinks and linkages.
-For a larger number of chromatin crosslinks, one expects smaller displacements as compared with a smaller number of chromatin crosslinks.
-However, perhaps even perturbing the number of chromatin crosslinks (for the same initial chain configuration) will lead to pockets of differences in displacements in the chromatin.
-Such pockets could be candidates for changes in genetic expression, even within this minimal model.
+Given the deformation in the maximally deformed cell, as a function of time, we can apply the rate of that deformation to a model cell nucleus and measure the displacement of chromatin monomers, as demonstrated in Figure 5.
+In Figure 5(a), we show snapshots from uni-axial compression of the lamina shell by two parallel plates moving at constant speed towards each other and exerting force on the lamina shell, but not on the chromatin.
+We can do so for the same initial chromatin configuration, though with different number of chromatin crosslinks and linkages.
+Naturally, for a larger number of chromatin crosslinks, one expects smaller displacements.
+Indeed, we observe smaller displacements for a larger number of chromatin crosslinks with $N_C=2500$ and $N_L=400$, compared with the other extreme with $N_C=N_L=0$, as shown in Figures 5(b) and 5(c).
+In Figure 5(d) we plot the probability density function of the magnitude of the displacements for the two cases in Figures 5(b) and 5(c), and confirm the fact that the more crosslinked chromatins displaces less.
+Note that we have only considered one type of perturbation from the reference state here.
 For now, we have turned off activity, which could be yet another generator of changes in gene expression for two genetically very similar genomes.

-Figure 7 demonstrates our chromatin displacement results.
-Figure 7(a) shows snapshots from uni-axial compression of the lamina shell by two parallel plates moving at constant speed towards each other and exerting force on the lamina shell, but not on the chromatin.
-In Figures 7(b) and 7(c) we show chromatin displacement fields for $N_C=2500$ and $N_L=400$ and $N_C=N_L=0$ respectively.
-We observe smaller displacements for the more crosslinked chromatin.
-In Figure 7(d), we plot the probability density function of the magnitude of the displacements for the two cases in Figures 7(b) and 7(c).
-We also include the probability density function for 10 fewer chromatin crosslinks, for the same initial configuration, and find small differences in the distribution from the unperturbed case.

-We can look for spatial correlations in the differences in displacements between the control case, if you will, and the perturbed case with slightly fewer crosslinks.
-When looking at the spatial map of the differences in displacements (Figure 8), we do find pockets of larger differences in displacements with such regions being candidates for differences in gene expression with the assumption that changes in chromatin configuration can potentially influence genetic regulatory networks at the base pair level.
-Those pockets become more pronounced the larger the threshold magnitude of displacements.
-Therefore, it is a worthwhile endeavor to compare differences in displacements from a particular reference state, which could be genetically-close relative, in response to mechanical perturbations.
-Note that we have only considered one type of perturbation from the reference state here.
-Other types of perturbations can be explored.